snowwitje/hubzero-workshop/README.md

 This repository contains slides from our team's most recent public demos and talks.

 ### MozFest 2016 ###
 We are excited to be taking part in MozFest 2016!
-Last year we led a discussion session on UX Design Challenges in Scientific Software.
-This time we'll host 3 sessions in the Open Science space on developing and sharing scientific simulation tools and online collaboration.
+Last year we led a discussion session on [UX Design Challenges in Scientific Software](http://snowwitje.github.io/presentations/mozfest2015/#/).
+This time we'll host [3 sessions](http://tinyurl.com/mozfesthub) in the Open Science space on developing and sharing scientific simulation tools and online collaboration.
 Looking forward to meeting you in London!

 #### Session 1: ####
 [Build and Share a Scientific Simulation Tool](https://github.com/MozillaFoundation/mozfest-program-2016/issues/415)
  * Links to slides
+ * Link to Etherpad

 #### Session 2: ####